sunhawken/openmw/RTT_debug_tracker.md

 ---

-## Next Steps
+## SOLUTION IMPLEMENTED (2025-11-29) ✅

+### Fix Applied: Attached DepthCameraCullCallback

+**The Problem:**
+- `DepthCameraCullCallback` class was defined but never attached to the camera
+- Workaround at lines 612-630 tried to add Player/Cell roots as children → circular reference
+- Depth camera couldn't see any actors → empty object mask → no deformation

+**The Solution:**
+1. **Removed circular reference workaround** (deleted lines 612-630)
+2. **Attached CullCallback properly:** `mDepthCamera->setCullCallback(new DepthCameraCullCallback(mRootNode, mDepthCamera))`
+3. **Simplified callback logic:** Removed broken manual mask filtering, let OSG's CullVisitor handle it automatically

+**How It Works:**
+- Depth camera is sibling to Player/Cell/Terrain roots in scene graph
+- CullCallback manually traverses `mRootNode`'s children during depth camera's cull pass
+- Skips: Camera itself (avoid recursion), Terrain Root (avoid self-deformation)
+- For each child, calls `child->accept(*nv)` → OSG's CullVisitor filters descendants by node mask
+- Only Actor (bit 3), Player (bit 4), Object (bit 10) nodes get rendered
+- Result: Small white silhouette of player/NPCs in object mask texture

 ### Immediate Testing Needed
-1. ✅ Build completed successfully (2025-11-28 23:56)
+1. ⬜ Build with new changes (2025-11-29)
 2. ⬜ Test in-game to verify:
-   - Full-area depression is gone
+   - Full-area depression is GONE
-   - Only player footprints appear
+   - Only player footprints appear where you walk
-   - NPCs also leave trails
+   - NPCs/creatures also leave trails
 3. ⬜ Check logs for:
-   - "Adding Player Root to depth camera scene"
-   - "Adding Cell Root to depth camera scene"
+   - "SnowDeformationManager: Attached DepthCameraCullCallback to depth camera"
+   - Should NOT see circular reference errors or crash

 ### If Current Fix Works
-1. Clean up debug logging (lines 59-91 in DepthCameraCullCallback)
-2. Remove unused DepthCameraCullCallback class entirely
-3. Document the direct attachment approach
+1. ✅ CullCallback is now properly used (not removed!)
-4. Test with multiple NPCs to verify they all leave trails
+2. ⬜ Test with multiple NPCs to verify they all leave trails
+3. ⬜ Test on slopes to verify depth range (200 units) is sufficient

 ### If Current Fix Fails
 **Alternative approaches to try:**